gvwilson/sensibleadventures/bookster/bookster.md

 where back was."

 Thomas crossed his arms.
-"By my eyes, they're as bad as the waiters in Gandan," he said to Razi.
+"By my eyes, they're as bad as the waiters in Anyalcze," he said to Razi.
 "Do you have any suggestions?
 Wait!"
 He snapped his fingers.
 "Perhaps you could ask Lady Kembe to give Lady Jangchup a message on my behalf?
 She is so good at whispering in people's ears."